Who can donate?

 Donating plasma is an easy but fulfilling way to help improve the life of another.
 The journey to becoming a Qualified Plasma Donor is simple.
 Find out if you are eligible, and read more about the donation process below.
 Contact us to book your appointment.

 Step 1: Registration & Health Check

 - Upon arrival, you’ll be welcomed and asked to register at reception.

-- We’ll ask for a valid photo ID, proof of address, and social insurance number as identification documents.
+- We’ll ask for a valid photo ID, proof of address, social insurance number (Canada) or social security card (Amherst) as identification documents.